+First, we recall the following results of Lee, Oveis Gharan and Trevisan \cite[Theorems 1.2, 3.9, and Corollary 4.2]{LGT2013} in our general setting:

+\begin{thm}[Lee, Oveis Gharan and Trevisan] Let $(G,\mu)$ be a weighted graph with vertex measure $\mu$.
+Then we have

-In fact, Lee-Oveis Gharan-Trevisan removed the dependence on $k$ in the estimate (\ref{eq:LGTshifted}) in the case when more information about the geometry of the graph $(G,\mu)$ is known.
-When $G$ has genus at most $g\geq 1$ (i.e. $G$ can be embedded into an orientable surface of genus at most $g$ without edge crossings), they prove that there exists a universal constant $C_1'$ such that
+with a universal constant $C > 0$.
+Moreover, if the graph $G$ has genus as most $g \ge 1$ (i.e. $G$ can be embedded into an orientable surface of genus at most $g$ without edge crossings), we have